Basic pathpyG Concepts¶

 Traversing Graphs¶

-functions, which return the indices of nodes that are connected to a node with a given index.
-Based on cached CSR (compressed sparse row) and CSC (compressed sparse column) representations cached for the sorted EdgeIndex
+The Graph object provides get_successors and get_predecessors functions, which return the indices of nodes that are connected to a node with a given index.
+Based on cached CSR (compressed sparse row) and CSC (compressed sparse column) representations cached for the sorted EdgeIndex, access to the successors and predecessors of a node works in constant time, i.e. it does not require to enumerate the edge_index tensor.

 g.get_successors(0)